Skip to content Skip to footer

 Cost Of Living

-The cost of living in Canterbury is moderately high compared to other cities in the UK.
-Rent, groceries, and dining out can be relatively expensive.
+The cost of living index in Canterbury is relatively high compared to other areas in the United Kingdom.
+Expenses like housing and dining out can be on the pricier side.
+However, public transportation is efficient and can help save on costs.

 Other